Agricultural/horticultural consultants advise farmers, growers and organisations on business, production and land management solutions.

 - skilled in analysis and decision making

-- well organised, with good time management skills.
+- able to work under pressure with good time management skills.

 Useful experience for agricultural/horticultural consultants includes:

-- sales, marketing or any work dealing with customers or clients
+- sales, marketing or other work dealing with customers or clients

 - work in an agricultural or horticultural research institution or laboratory.

-Agricultural/horticultural consultants need to be fit and healthy because their work includes walking around farms and orchards to check livestock and/or horticulture crops.
+Agricultural/horticultural consultants need to be reasonably fit and healthy as their work includes walking around farms and orchards.

 Find out more about training